super sketchy truck with text don't take risks with who you hire

 Punjabi

-Electricity is extremely dangerous.
-Poor electrical work can have serious consequences, like electrical shocks, a house fire, even the death of yourself or a loved one.
-So, if you need electrical work done in your home, even something as seemingly simple as installing pot lights, never look to the underground economy for help.
-Just because you find someone who seems qualified, has good references, and offers a low rate does NOT mean you can count on them to provide safe electrical work.
+Electricity is dangerous.
+Poor electrical work can have serious consequences like shocks, a house fire, or even death.
+So, if you need electrical work done in your home, even something as seemingly simple as installing pot lights, never risk hiring unlicensed help.

 On this page:

 Licensed Electrical Contractors are the only electrical service providers with an ECRA/ESA licence number.
-This licence number is proof that they have the expertise, equipment, and training to do the job safely.
-In Ontario, only Licensed Electrical Contractors (or electricians employed by a Licensed Electrical Contracting business) are legally authorized to be hired to do electrical work in your home.
-“Master Electricians” and “Certified Electricians” may work for a Licensed Electrical Contracting business, but they do not have an ESA licence themselves, so they can't be hired directly to do electrical work in your home.
+The number is proof that they have the expertise, equipment, and training to do the job safely.
+In Ontario, only LECs (or electricians employed by a Licensed Electrical Contracting business) are legally authorized to be hired to do electrical work in your home.

-Hiring a Licensed Electrical Contractor protects you.
+Hiring an LEC protects you.

 • LECs are qualified and trained to perform the type of electrical work you need.